dominikkiese/MatsubaraFunctions.jl/docs/src/matsubara_func.md

 f = MatsubaraFunction(g, 1)

 for v in g
-    # if there is only one index of dimension 1, it does not need to specified, i.e.
+    # if there is only one index of dimension 1, it does not need to be specified, i.e.
     # f[v] can be used instead of f[v, 1] (also works for the '()' operator)
     f[v] = 1.0 / (im * value(v) - ξ)
 end